Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/18_chapter-15.md

 **About Script:**

-This is a three (3) slot load save menu script.
-The player can make newgames and select the save slot they wish.
+This is a three (3) save_menu script.
+The player can make newgames and select the save slot they wish to load.
+It does not actully save the game.
+You should set that up with the 'd' key or something with a dialog.

 **Features:**